-Gas and liquid tight single wall vent fittings, designed for resistance to corrosive flue condensate, MUST be used throughout.
+Gas and liquid tight single wall vent fittings, designed for resistance to corrosive flue condensate.
+MUST be used throughout.

-Listed in Table 9 are 2", 2-1/2", and 3" size fittings that meet these requirements.
-The materials listed are various grades of PVC and ABS plastic.
+Listed in Table 9, page 18, are designations for different types of 2" and 3" size pipe and fittings that meet these requirements.
+The materials listed are various grades of PVC, CPVC, ABS, and DuraVent PolyPro®.